Report by Kamila Feddek

 - Join the EuroResearch mailing list

-Please note that this article and represents the views of the author(s) and not those of UACES or the European Commission, who cannot be held responsible for any use which may be made of the information contained therein.
+Please note that this article and represents the views of the author(s) and not those of UACES or the European Commission.
+The European Commission’s support for the production of this publication does not constitute an endorsement of the contents, which reflect the views only of the authors, and the Commission cannot be held responsible for any use which may be made of the information contained therein.

 Kamila Feddek is an EU law researcher at the University of Glasgow who has recently completed a PhD thesis titled: “The protection of the right to free movement and social security in the EU: law and practice”.
 Kamila is also a financial inclusion manager.
 Kamila is Book Reviews Editor for the Journal of Contemporary European Research (JCER) as well as an active Committee member of the UACES Graduate Forum.